stacks-network/docs/docs/nodes-and-miners/miner-mainnet.md

 docker run -i node:14-alpine npx @stacks/cli make_keychain 2>/dev/null
 ```

 We need to get some BTC to that address.
-You should be able to transfer BTC to this address using a crytpocurrency exchange such as [Coinbase](https://www.coinbase.com), [Binance](https://www.binance.com), or [Kraken](https://www.kraken.com).
+You should be able to transfer BTC to this address using a cryptocurrency exchange such as [Coinbase](https://www.coinbase.com), [Binance](https://www.binance.com), or [Kraken](https://www.kraken.com).

 ### Update configuration file